help stop oil extraction

 Pipelines Cut Through The Forest

-- Oils spills and accidents can occur in even the best maintained oil fields and pipelines leaching thousands of gallons of crude oil into the waterways.
+- Oils spills and accidents leach thousands of gallons of crude oil into the waterways.

 - Today 70% river water sampled in the Peruvian Amazon exceeds the country’s limits for lead, and 20% exceeds its cadmium limits.

 - Heavy metals like lead contaminate waterways and the air, putting Indigenous communities at risk.

 - Skin rashes, chronic headaches, fainting spells, vomiting, chronic diarrhea, headaches are common for those living near oil extraction sites.

 - Long-term effects of exposure to the toxins released during oil extraction include lung disease, liver and kidney damage, birth defects, brain damage, and miscarriages.

-- Drilling causes deforestation as trees are felled to make roads, allow for oil rigs and make room for camps.
+- Drilling causes deforestation as trees are felled to make roads, oil rigs and camps.

-- Increased oil extraction brings more cO2 into our atmosphere increasing climate change which in turn makes the rainforests more vulnerable to drought and wildfires.
+- Increased oil extraction brings more CO2 into our atmosphere furthering climate change.